drewwills/uPortal-start/README.md

 _NOTE:  For the sake of brevity, the remaining examples in this document are *nix-only._

-#### How To See a Complete List of Gradle Tasks

-You can view a comprehensive list of Gradle tasks with short descriptions of their purposes by running the following command:
+You can view a comprehensive list of Gradle tasks -- with short descriptions of what they do -- by running the following command:

 ```